yigitunallar/node-typescript-express-postgresql-docker-boilerplate-2024/README.md

-# Node.js TypeScript Express Docker Boilerplate
+# Node.js TypeScript Express PostgreSQL Docker Boilerplate

-This boilerplate provides a starting point for building a Node.js application using TypeScript and Express, containerized with Docker.
+This boilerplate provides a starting point for building a Node.js application using TypeScript, Express and PostgreSQL, containerized with Docker.
 It includes basic setup for development and production environments.

 ## Features